DeGrom exits with hamstring spasm, Mets rally past Phils 5-4

 Wacha allowed Jean Segura’s sixth homer in the fourth to make it 4-0.

 Zack Wheeler seemed poised to cruise toward his third win of the season against his former team.
 Like deGrom, Wheeler was bothered by an injury — though one more gross than severe.
-Wheeler missed his last start after he ripped the fingernail of his right middle finger when he tripped putting on a pair of jeans.
+Wheeler missed his last turn after he ripped the fingernail of his right middle finger when he tripped putting on a pair of jeans.

 The Mets got a run in the fourth and Davis hit a two-run homer off Wheeler in the sixth to make it 4-3.
 Wheeler gave up three runs and seven hits in 7 1/3 innings.
 He struck out two.